 A wonderful example of this occurred in the book of Acts, where we are told that an Ethiopian eunuch was traveling in a chariot (Acts 8:25-40).
 He was reading a prophecy about the Messiah in Isaiah 53:7-8, but he did not understand what he was reading.
 He wanted to know who the passage was describing.
 We are told that God sent a man called Philip to meet the eunuch.
 When Philip met the eunuch, he told the eunuch that the passage was about Jesus Christ.
 As a result, the eunuch found God.
-He found Jesus Christ.
+He found Jesus Christ and became a Christian.
 He believed Christ died for his sins and then demonstrated his faith by being baptized.
 This is a great example of God helping us find Him.
 There are many more examples of people finding God on a daily basis.

 Why does God let us find Him?
 The answer is that God loves us and has made it possible for us to have a relationship with Him.

 But to all who did receive Him, He gave them the right to be children of God, to those who believe in His name . . .
 John 1:12 (NASB)

 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 Romans 5:8 (NASB)

 Do you want to know more and have a relationship with God?
 Then click the link and continue reading.

 An amazing thing happened almost 2,000 years ago.
 God became a man and He is called Jesus Christ.